 Prior to the announcement of the temporary injunction, communications to affected employees at Berkeley and throughout UC had already occurred.
 Corresponding changes to overtime statuses and payroll schedule changes had also been made.
 UC’s decision to implement planned changes is one that is, at this time, least disruptive to affected employees.

-Professors, lecturers, tutors and others teachers, doctors, medical residents, veterinarians and attorneys are not subject to either the salary basis or salary level tests.
+Professors, lecturers, graduate student instructors, readers, tutors, teacher special programs, other teaching titles, doctors, medical residents, veterinarians and attorneys are not subject to either the salary basis or salary level tests.
 This means that these professionals are considered exempt regardless of the amount they earn for performing services.